- Creating an Agile Change Management definition to work from

 - getting off to a quick start and being ready to refine and re-focus as solutions evolve

 - facilitating more conversation, earlier and being more precise about the issues and requirements

 - knowing how to respond to new information about what’s happening in the moment

-What is clear is that the requirements and demand of Agile development processes means that organizations need more Change Management not less; but change management must become Agile too.
+What is clear is that the requirements and demand of Agile development processes mean that organizations need more Change Management not less, but change management must become Agile too.
 Project delivery and people adoption must have a harmonious rhythm and pace if the benefits of Agile are to be realized.

 Read our Comprehensive Guide to Agile Change Management